Hair Loss in Women

-Hypothyroidism: Hypothyroidism show up when the body lacks sufficient thyroid hormone.
+Hypothyroidism: Hypothyroidism shows up when the body lacks sufficient thyroid hormone.
 Hair loss is one of the Hypothyroidism symptoms.

 Skin Conditions: Skin diseases may lead to hair loss.
 Some of the skin diseases causing hair loss are Seborrheic dermatitis, Psoriasis, Fungus.

-Lupus: Lupus is type of immune system disease that is seen in women.
-Lupus affects skin and the organs badly.
-When the patient has lupus, it means that the immune system attacks skin, kidneys and heart.
+Lupus: Lupus is a type of immune system disease that is seen in women.
+Lupus affects the skin and the organs badly.
+When the patient has lupus, it means that the immune system attacks skin, kidneys, and heart.
 One of the most severe symptoms of Lupus is hair loss.